onap/vnfrqts-requirements/docs/Chapter8.rst

    vm\_config\_rdb4\_hostname: vfdb9904vm006
    vm\_config\_rdb4\_provider\_ip\_address: 1xx.2yy.zzz.yyy

-NOTE: Please note names in this file shall use underscore “\_” not dots “.” or dashes “-“.
+NOTE: Please note names in this file shall use underscore "\_" not dots "." or dashes "-".

-7. Perform some basic playbook validation running with “--check” option, running dummy playbooks or other.
+7. Perform some basic playbook validation running with "--check" option, running dummy playbooks or other.

 8. Upload any SSH keys referenced on hosts file to appropriate